Postpartum Yoga for Weight Loss: A Gentle and Safe Way to Rebuild Your Body

 Core restoration comes first.
 After birth, the core feels weak.
 Some moms have separated abs.
 These yoga poses help wake up deep core muscles.
 They support healing from the inside.
 With time, the belly feels firmer.
 The waist feels more supported.

-Metabolic boost happens naturally.
+A metabolic boost happens naturally.
 Many poses are held for a few breaths.
 This mild effort raises the heart rate.
 A full session can help burn around 200–300 calories.
 It is not harsh cardio.
-It is steady and safe movement.
+It is a steady and safe movement.

 Stress reduction is a big benefit.
 Stress raises cortisol levels.
 High cortisol makes belly fat harder to lose.
 Slow breathing and calm poses lower stress hormones.
 This supports fat loss and emotional balance.